Spain Digital Nomad Visa Guide (2024)

 • Late-night parties.

-Festival #2 to visit: La Tomatina
+Festival #2: La Tomatina

 The festival takes place every last Wednesday of August.

-Festival #3 to visit: Feria de Sevilla
+Festival #3: Feria de Sevilla

 Feria de Sevilla, one of the most iconic festivals in Spain, is famous for its colorfulness, energy, and transformation.

-It takes place two weeks after Easter.
+It takes place 2 weeks after Easter.

 During the day, the festival is a family affair — children walk around with their parents, music is played on every corner, and a variety of traditional meals are available.